betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 Set PuTTY to log all session output to file, connect, type "#" to enter CLI, "flash_info" to get usedSize, "flash_read 0 'usedSize'" and the show begins.
 11 minutes later close PuTTY and find a nice 8MB log on the harddrive.
 Blackbox viewer is robust enough to not care about the initial "talk" in the logfile.

-One thing that caught me at first was the flow control setting in PuTTY, has to be "none", got trucated logs with the default.
+One thing that caught me at first was the flow control setting in PuTTY, has to be "none", got truncated logs with the default.
-Not as convinient like hitting some buttons in configurator but it will save me sooo much time, big thanks to whoever added this handy piece of code.
+Not as convenient like hitting some buttons in configurator but it will save me sooo much time, big thanks to whoever added this handy piece of code.

 I think [this](https://github.com/cleanflight/cleanflight/commit/3eb28f16eaa5d4f4a085bcb87f334ba85d3ace84) is the initial commit to cleanflight and [this](https://github.com/betaflight/betaflight/commit/3eb28f16eaa5d4f4a085bcb87f334ba85d3ace84#diff-34076ed1dbe02400da4a39189fe5c250) to betaflight, date is 01/28/2015 for both.
 So my thanks go to thenickdude, the flash and blackbox guru.